schauder/gitkata/readme.txt

 Git ahead!

-Note: since the B in the current and in the target structure don't have the same parent they can't be literally the same commit.
+Note: Since B in the current and target structures don't have the same parent commit, they can't be commited together.